Redocly/redoc/docs/deployment/intro.md

 The following options are supported:

 - **[Live demo](https://redocly.github.io/redoc/):**
-  The live demo offers a fast way to see how your OpenAPI will render with Redoc.
+  The live demo offers a fast way to see how your OpenAPI renders with Redoc.
   A version of the Swagger Petstore API is displayed by default.
 To test it with your own OpenAPI definition, enter the URL for your definition and select **TRY IT**.
 - **[HTML element](./html.md):**